tinacms/tina.io/content/docs/tina-cloud/faq.md

 We will contact you if we believe your use case may eventually fit within our post-beta paid plans.

+## **Does Tina Cloud work with Mono Repos?**

+It does!
+Tina Cloud can work with sites inside mono repos by configuring pathToTina in you Projects.
+We use this path to find the .tina folder for your Project from the root of your repo.

+If your repo isn't a mono repo, then there's no need to do any configuration.
+We'll look for your Tina Config at the root of your repo.

 ## Tina.io login window doesn't close when logging in from a site

 When a user logs in from your site, we will pop open a login window.
 When login is complete, we will attempt to send a message back to the main window.

 The most common reasons for this issue are:

-- The Site URL is not properly set for the Tina project.
+* The Site URL is not properly set for the Tina project.
 The main window's base URL will need to match the Tina project's Site URL setup in the Tina Cloud Dashboard.
-- The Client ID setup in your site's environment variables does not match the Client ID in your project's settings on the Tina Cloud dashboard.
+* The Client ID setup in your site's environment variables does not match the Client ID in your project's settings on the Tina Cloud dashboard.
-- The user attempting to login to Tina Cloud does not have access to edit this site.
+* The user attempting to login to Tina Cloud does not have access to edit this site.
 Ensure that this user is authorized on the Tina Cloud dashboard.

 > Make sure to include `https` in the Site URL eg: https://forestry.io or if you are testing locally, it might be something like `http://localhost:3000`